ahdinosaur/rustforge-2025-rust-in-color/slides.md

 ### What are addressable LEDs?

-- You only talk to one LED, but after it's been given a color it passes on the next color to the next LED.
+- You talk to the first LED, it will talk to the next LED.
 - Like filling a bucket, that overflows to the next bucket.
-- So you must tell provide a color to every LED on every frame
+- So you must provide a color to every LED on every frame

 <div style="display: flex; flex-direction: row; justify-content: center; align-items: center; height: 20%;">
   <img alt="WS2812 LED strip unit" src="/media/led-strip-unit.svg" style="height: 100%;" />